-We have said that two major differences emerged in how bockwurst is made as seen in the difference between American and German regulations.
+We have said that the major differences emerged in how bockwurst is made as seen in the difference between American and German regulations.
 Let us now look at the German regulations.

 German bockwurst is an emulsified sausage that is hot-smoked for between 30 to 60 minutes before cooking to 71 Geg C. This gives it its typical brownish color.
 The ingredients are pork and bacon (cured meat).
 The addition of beef is permitted and contributes to increasing the “bite resistance” (knacken).
 Meat from other animal species is permitted if it is listed as such in the packaging such as poultry-bockwurst, lamb-bockwurst, etc..
 (German food book, LTS 2.221.03 and LTS 2.11)

 Twenty percent of ice and water (20% of the fat and meat total) are added to the meat in the cutter during emulsifying.
 Other ingredients are nitrites, salt, emulsifying agents, and spices.
 Typical spices are pepper, paprika, ginger, mace, and coriander.
 It’s mixed and filled into a 28/30 either natural or collagen casing.

 The end result is a dark product, both outside and inside.
 It is completely opposite to the American product which is white outside and inside.
 These different traditions have both their origins in Germany which means that the 1889 claimed invention in Berlin is probably a credible reference to the invention of one of these traditions and should not be taken as a claim to have invented bockwurst itself.

 |Beef Trim 90% Lean||60||60|

 |Beef Trim 85%||25|